 A lot comes to mind when you’re thinking of getting the best stroller for your baby.
 Of course, the comfortability and safety of the stroller are the first things anyone should consider.

-However, the ease of monitoring your child and that peace of mind you get knowing exactly how your baby is doing is equally vital.
+However, the ease of monitoring your child and the peace of mind you get knowing exactly how your baby is doing is equally vital.
 Any stroller that makes it easier for me to bond with my baby while I’m in total control gets the nod from me.

 I started my stroller journey with Uppababy Vista as it’s probably THE trendiest stroller in the USA.
 However, while it was a well-made stroller I quickly sold it as I realized that way too heavy and bulky and pretty useless for two kids that aren’t twins due to seat configurations and weight limit.